 The first year, 2006, was a creative triumph, but a financial disaster.
-The team held their nerve and soldiered on with generous help from several supportive lenders.
+The team held its nerve and soldiered on with generous help from several supportive lenders.
 The critical reception continued to be hugely positive with more and more people coming along each time.
 The third year broke even, ensuring the future of the festival.

-Today, End of The Road remains true to its initial dream: to book the bands that we love and present them in a way that respects the music and the audience.
-End Of The Road is not about any particular style of music.
+Today, End of the Road remains true to its initial dream: to book the bands that we love and present them in a way that respects the music and the audience.
+End of the Road is not about any particular style of music.
 Rather it evolves depending on what excites us each year, but great songwriting has always been valued.
-You can see the evolution of the line-up here
+You can see the evolution of the line-up here.

-There are no VIP areas, and you’ll often find musicians wandering about the site and watching other band’s shows.
+There are no VIP areas, and you’ll often find musicians wandering about the site and watching other bands’ shows.
 Sometimes spontaneous performances result.

-Enough words: if you have been you know what we are talking about, if not come along and find out!
+Enough words: if you have been you know what we are talking about.
+If not, come along and find out!

 The EOTR Team

-Simon Taffe – Director and Curator
+Simon Taffe – Director and Curator / Artist Manager

-Polly Barker – Production Manager
+Polly Barker – Head of Production